-Physiotherapy sessions are often prescribed for a non-displaced and non-operated kneecap fracture (while waiting for direct access to physiotherapy in France).
-These sessions typically take place in a clinic or at home, and sometimes even through telehealth.
+Physical therapy sessions are often prescribed for a non-displaced and non-operated kneecap fracture (while waiting for direct access to physiotherapy in France).
+These physiotherapy sessions typically take place at home or in a clinic, and sometimes even through telehealth.

 The goals of these sessions are to:

 - Answer any questions you may have and provide reassurance

 - Help you find the right balance between rest and walking, repeated knee flexions, or continuous leg extension

 - Help you eventually resume all your physical activities from before (walking without crutches, running, carrying loads, sports, driving a car, etc.)

 Physiotherapy does not speed up the process of bone healing, which takes at least 4 to 6 weeks.
 The objective is simply to help you go through this period more calmly and be able to resume your activities as soon as possible without too much stiffness or muscle loss.